-Our 2018 Teachers’ symposiums will be held on the following dates:
+Our spring 2018 Teachers’ symposiums will be held on the following dates:

-Each symposium will be led by a contemporary artist.
+Each symposium is led by a contemporary artist.

 All of our Teacher’s symposium events offer unique professional development opportunities for art educators to come together and learn new creative skills to bring back to their classroom.
 The programs include: